19

 Compared to last year, the new TV area was tripled in size and the area for stills was cut in half.

-On opening night, for example, there were 20 video cameras, one row deep, in the 10-section-long video pit, and 42 still photographers, three rows deep, in the 2-section-long photo pit.
+On opening night, there were 20 video cameras, one row deep, in the 10-section-long video pit.
+There were 42 still photographers, three rows deep, packed into the 2-section-long photo pit.

-Do the math: that’s 42 still photographers in the same space as 4 video crews.
-(The large tent was assembled in “sections” and that’s how I measured).
-When “Oprah-TV” showed up on another night, the photo pit was reduced another 25% to accommodate them.
+Do the math: that’s 42 still photographers in the same space as 4 video crews (each crew is two or three people).
+(The large media tent was assembled in “sections” and that’s how I measured).
+On another night, when “Oprah-TV” showed up, the photo pit was reduced another 25% to accommodate them.

 Thankfully, the weather for the entire 10-day entertainment event was perfect.
 The video area was fully-covered in case of rain but only half of the stills area was covered.